SEO BLOG

 What Am I Doing Wrong?

-You’re a dedicated, resourceful, small business owner working relentlessly to build your brand.
-You’ve got a website and it looks great.
-You’ve purchased and registered your very own website address, invested in great photos and you’ve been advertising on Facebook and Linkedin every day…
+You’re a dedicated, resourceful small business owner working relentlessly to build your brand.
+You’ve got a website and – if you can toot your own horn for a moment – it looks pretty dang good.
+You’ve purchased and registered your very own website address, invested in great photos, advertised on Facebook and Linkedin every day…

 Get Out of Your Own Way!

 Have you ever conducted a search for your own business?
 Have you considered searching for similar businesses in your area to determine what marketing and promotional strategies your competitors may be using?
 Are you making it easier or more difficult for local business to find you?
-Here are some interesting statistics concerning user experience from BrightLocal’s 2016 report:
+Here are some interesting statistics concerning user experience from BrightLocal’s 2024 report (with a few pertinent stats from prior years peppered in):

 • 69% of users search for a local business at least 6x per year